8kW Solar systems: Prices and payback

 How much does an 8kW solar system cost?

-The cost of solar systems varies in different states around Australia, so it’s important to consider the specific state and territory 8kW solar system price information below.
-In more competitive markets like Sydney, prices are lower for consumers as solar companies compete aggressively on price in these markets.
+The cost of solar varies in different states around Australia, so it’s important to consider the specific state and territory 8kW solar system price information below.
+In more competitive markets, prices are slightly lower.

 The table below shows the average 8kW solar system price in major cities around Australia: